X3D

-X3D is a royalty-free ISO/IEC standard for declaratively representing 3D computer graphics.
-File format support includes XML, ClassicVRML, Compressed Binary Encoding (CBE) and a draft JSON encoding.
+X3D file format support includes XML, ClassicVRML, Compressed Binary Encoding (CBE) and a draft JSON encoding.
+Semantic Web support has also been demonstrated by a Turtle encoding.
 X3D became the successor to the Virtual Reality Modeling Language (VRML) in 2001.
-X3D features extensions to VRML (e.g. CAD, geospatial, humanoid animation, NURBS, etc.), the ability to encode the scene using an XML syntax as well as the Open Inventor-like syntax of VRML97, or binary formatting, and enhanced application programming interfaces (APIs).
+X3D provides multiple extensions to VRML (e.g. CAD, geospatial, humanoid animation, NURBS, etc.), the ability to encode the scene using an XML syntax as well as the Open Inventor-like syntax of VRML97, or binary compression, with strongly typed APIs including ECMAScript, Java, Python and other programming languages.